 For another thing, Jesus lived a very brief life, with a laser-focused purpose.
 What would Jesus do with the pile of dishes after he and his twelve disciples were finished eating?
 Well, there’s a possibility He might go on His way to preach and teach and pray, leaving His disciple Martha to clean them up—very joyfully, I would imagine, rejoicing that her Savior is the Resurrection and the Life.
 And probably after Jesus was gone, Mary and Lazarus would even help.

 The reason I’m thinking about WWJD yet again (having been only a quizzical observer during the mid-90s cultural obsession) is that I’m reading Philippians.
 Paul says that his burning desire is to know Christ and to make Him known.
 This thought has been rolling around in my heart for a couple of weeks.
-It has produced three questions by which I’m seeking to judge my possessions and my activities.
+It has produced three questions by which I’m seeking to evaluate my possessions and my activities.

 Will this help me to make Him known?
 I call this the Horizontal Outpouring—from God to others, through me.
 Would Jesus watch an essentially meaningless, harmlessly funny movie?
 I think I can be pretty sure He wouldn’t.
 His ministry time on this earth was very short, and He had a crucial work to accomplish.
 But I’m raising children, and sometimes a movie—I have to remind myself—is a way of tying cords of love so that they’ll want to listen to me when I speak to them about Christ.
 Would Jesus write missionary books for children or tell stories in schools?
 No, because that wasn’t what the Father had called Him to do.
 But this is the way that is my delight to make Christ known.